minenux/minetest-game-minetest/README.md

 and made available at https://codeberg.org/minenux/minetest-engine/archive/stable-5.2.tar.gz or generally at https://codeberg.org/minenux/minetest-engine/releases/tag/5.2.1 by example.

+This have a mirror at https://git.minetest.org/minenux/minetest-game-minetest/releases

 ## Installation

-This game can be used in any version from 5.0 to 5.2, it may work with 5.3 but not with 5.5
+This game can be used in any version from 5.0 to 5.2, it may work with recents versions

 After download, rename the directory decompressed to `minetest_game` and put to the "games" directory: